fixate/feathers-stripe-webhooks/README.md

 ## Protecting the endpoint (HTTPS assumed)

-Stripe recommends using a secret key in the webhook url so that you can be sure that the request is coming from stripe.
+Stripe recommends using a secret key in the webhook url so that you can be sure that the request is coming from stripe. e.g https://stripe:longrandomsecret@mydomain.com/stripe/webhooks

 This is out of the scope of this library as it can be implemented by creating a middleware for your service endpoint.